connor-french/intro-r/sections/01-introduction.md

 using script files (plain text files that contain your code).

 If R is ready to accept commands, the R console shows a `>` prompt.
-If it receives a command (by typing, copy-pasting or sent from the script editor using <kbd>Ctrl</kbd>-<kbd>Enter</kbd>), R will try to execute it, and when ready, show the results and come back with a new `>` prompt to wait for new commands.
+If it receives a command, R will try to execute it, and when ready, show the results and come back with a new `>` prompt to wait for new commands.

 If R is still waiting for you to enter more data because it isn’t complete yet, the console will show a `+` prompt.
 It means that you